Devs-Dungeon/.github/profile/README.md

 <h2>📌 <ins>Who is this Community for?</ins></h2>
 <p>
-    ⭐ Anyone who wants to meet new friends and business contacts outside of their normal circle, or wants to learn programming or just want a chill space to relax and have fun! <br>
+    ⭐ Anyone who wants to meet new friends and business contacts outside of their normal circle, wants to learn programming or just wants a chill space to relax and have fun! <br>
     ⭐ A brief perspective of members in our Community: <br>
 <!-- <p style="text-indent: 200px"> -->
     <ul>